 So, all that admin stuff is great, but what about project management tools?
 Well, our other application, Hubstaff Tasks, is everything your team needs to get work done more efficiently.
 Hubstaff Tasks perfectly integrates with Hubstaff, so your team can track time towards any project their currently working on, and you can see how long it takes to get specific tasks done.
 This makes it easier to stay on budget and even quote future work.

-Hubstaff Tasks utilizes the best of the Agile methodology, so you can move your tasks through the workflow and assign team members automatically, all with one click.
+Hubstaff Tasks utilizes the best of the Agile methodology, so you can move your tasks through the agile workflow and assign team members automatically, all with one click.
 Plus, with both a Kanban and Sprints view, everyone can see what they need to get done each week and plan for the week ahead.
 And, we made sure to jam-pack Tasks with every feature a startup could need, including:

 - Automated standups